edmundito/ags-tween/docs/scripting/tweenmaths.md

 Returns a float value between a min and max values.

-    // Will return a value between 0 and the room's width: int value = TweenMaths.ClampInt(player.x, 0, Room.Width);
+    // Will return a value between 1.0 and 100.0:
+    float value = TweenMaths.ClampFloat(someValue, 1.0, 100.0);

 ## ClampInt